vortex-logger/vortex-logger/docs/transports.md

 It is recommended that any log transformation or transmission is performed either in a separate thread or a separate process.

-Before Bingo v7 transports would ideally operate in a separate process - these are now referred to as [Legacy Transports](#legacy-transports).
+Before pino v7 transports would ideally operate in a separate process - these are now referred to as [Legacy Transports](#legacy-transports).

-From Bingo v7 and upwards transports can also operate inside a [Worker Thread][worker-thread] and can be used or configured via the options object passed to `bingo` on initialization.
+From pino v7 and upwards transports can also operate inside a [Worker Thread][worker-thread] and can be used or configured via the options object passed to `pino` on initialization.
 In this case the transports would always operate asynchronously (unless `options.sync` is set to `true` in transport options), and logs would be flushed as quickly as possible (there is nothing to do).